 Are you available for birthday parties/weddings/funerals?

-Yes, kids love my rendition of Darwin’s Origin of the Species with balloon animals.
+Yes, kids love my rendition of Darwin’s On the Origin of the Species with balloon animals.
 For funerals, I can do the same thing, but in a suit.

 What do you bring to The Pseudoscientists, Sarah?